blechta/fenapack/demo/navier-stokes-pcd/documentation.rst

 and Laplacian ``ap`` to be used by :any:`PCD BRM preconditioner
 <fenapack.preconditioners.PCDPC_BRM>` are defined using pressure components
 ``p``, ``q`` on the mixed space ``W``.
-They are passed to the class :py:class:`fenapack.nonlinear_solvers.PCDProblem` which takes care of assembling the operators on demand.
+They are passed to the class :py:class:`fenapack.assembling.PCDAssembler` which takes care of assembling the operators on demand.

 .. code-block:: python